 Other Tips for Visiting Pompeii

 Wear flats.
 The streets are very uneven and heels or even wedges are completely unsuitable for walking around the site.
 For this same reason, if you have little kids you’ll want to bring a carrier as opposed to a stroller, which we imagine would be incredibly hard to push over the stepping stones.

 Bring bottled water.
 It’s perfectly fine to bring it in and you’ll be glad you did with the sun blazing on all those ruins.

 If You’re Set on Taking a Tour, These are the Best Pompeii Tours

-Walks of Italy also offers a Skip the Line Best of Pompeii Tour, on which their expert archaeologist will guide your small group to the best sights and tell you all about what they are.
-This is a good Pompeii walking tour for those not wanting to decipher a map.
+Walks of Italy offers a Skip the Line Best of Pompeii Tour, on which their expert archaeologist will guide your small group to the best sights and tell you all about what they are.
+This is a really good Pompeii walking tour for those not wanting to decipher a map.

 If you’re visiting Rome and want to take a day tour to Pompeii, the Pompeii & Amalfi day trip from Rome is the way to go.
 It makes for a long day (about 13 hours), but you’ll be able to sit back and relax.
 With just one day to visit the south, this small group tour makes it count with the guided tour of Pompeii plus a drive along one of Italy’s arguably most beautiful coastlines, the Amalfi Coast, and a stop in Positano.